First-order quantum phase transitions as condensations in the space of states: Introduction

 ii) Within some extent, Landau's theory of classical critical phenomena offers a universal approach also to second-order QPTs via the quantum-classical mapping, according to which the original quantum model in $d$ dimensions is replaced by an effective classical system in $d+z$ dimensions~\cite{Suzuki,Sondhi,Dutta}, $z$ being the dynamical critical exponent.
 Hence, for second-order QPTs, concepts and tools originally defined for classical critical phenomena find a quantum counterpart and the main issue concerns the competition between classical and quantum fluctuations.

-iii) A quite different situation occurs for first-order QPTs for which there is no universal scenario.
-As for the classical case, first-order QPTs can result from the competition of different phases that originate from the same critical point of a second-order transition~\cite{Continentino}.
+iii) A different situation occurs for first-order QPTs for which a universal mechanism seems lacking~\cite{Pfleiderer}.
+As for the classical case, first-order QPTs can result from the finite jump of the order parameter when crossing the coexistence line of two different phases that originate from the same critical point of a second-order transition~\cite{Continentino}.
 Notice that, for such a scenario to occur at zero temperature, one needs that $H$ (or the corresponding Lagrangian) depends on at least two independent parameters (say $g_1$ and $g_2$).
-However, first-order QPTs are known to occur also via a single parameter $g$, as seen in the case of frustrated (a)~\cite{Bose}, mean-field (b), and random (c) spin systems \cite{Vidal,OP,Krzakala,Krzakala1}, though it is not clear which universal mechanism, if any, is at the basis of these QPTs and if they hold outside of the (a)-(c) cases.

-A final comment concerns the gap $\Delta$ between the GS and the first excited state.
-An expected common signature of a QPT is the vanishing of $\Delta$ at the critical point in the thermodynamic limit.
-However, there is no general rule that allows to simply classify a QPT according to the observed gap behavior, and this becomes particularly true in the case of first-order QPTs where no universal behavior of $\Delta$ is observed~\cite{Nishimori}.
-Furthermore, $\Delta$ does not necessarily takes the absolute minimum at $g_\mathrm{c}$~\cite{SM}.
-In fact, there are even systems where $\Delta$ remains finite, as in certain topological second-order~\cite{Ezawa,Rachel} and first-order~\cite{Amaricci} QPTs.
+In these first-order transitions, universality reflects on finite size scaling~\cite{Pelissetto}.
+Some kind of universality of first-order QPTs is expected also in systems of vector spin models with a sufficiently large number of components, as in the 1D quantum Potts model~\cite{PelissettoPotts}.
+In general, however, for genuine first-order QPTs driven by a single parameter $g$, i.e., those that do not originate from the critical point of a second-order transition (as, e.g., in the case of frustrated~\cite{Bose}, mean-field, and random spin systems~\cite{Vidal,OP,Krzakala,Krzakala1}), or those for which there is no evident classical analog, it is not clear which universal mechanism, if any, is at their basis.
+Lack of universality has been in fact observed in the gap $\Delta$ (the difference between the two lowest energy levels) of certain systems~\cite{Nishimori}.
+In some cases $\Delta$ does not take the absolute minimum at $g_\mathrm{c}$ (see~\ref{Spec2}).
+There are even systems where $\Delta$ remains finite, as in certain topological second-order~\cite{Ezawa,Rachel} and first-order~\cite{Amaricci,Roy} QPTs.